"What place does today's society leave to the dreamers and lovers of the great outdoors?"

 February is migrating whale season so we'll enjoy whales almost everyday, it could be humpbacks, Minke, southern right whales.

-We'll also enter the territory of orcas and focus on them, especially the B1 type known to kill seals on ice, using many different maneuvers like making big waves.
+We'll enter the territory of orcas and focus on them, especially the B type known to kill seals on ice, using many different maneuvers like making big waves.

 Seals will be seen in large numbers, and snorkeling with a leopard seal is an unforgettable moment.
 We'll seize all opportunities.